Control of a commercially available vehicle by a tetraplegic human using a brain-computer interface: MATERIALS AND METHODS

-The realistic braking task involved clicking to activate the brakes of a vehicle whenever an obstacle appeared in front of a vehicle in a virtual environment within the CARLA 0.9.13 driving simulator (see Figure~\ref{fig:brakingtask}).
+The braking reaction time task involved clicking to activate the brakes of a vehicle whenever an obstacle appeared in front of a vehicle in a virtual environment within the CARLA 0.9.13 driving simulator (see Figure~\ref{fig:brakingtask}).
 During this task, the vehicle operated under algorithmic directional control at a constant velocity (5 mph).
 As the vehicle proceeded down a straight road, an obstacle (e.g., a vending machine, a trash can, etc.) would appear in the vehicle's path (20 m in front of the vehicle) for each GO phase of the 40 trials per run.
-The participants were instructed to apply a brake signal using the BCI as soon as possible after seeing an obstacle appear.
-With no brake application, the vehicle would collide with the object in 5 sec.
-Coming to a full stop required 2 sec of constant brake application.
-Thus, the participant had 3 sec in which to begin applying the brake signal to avoid collision.
-A trial was considered successful if there was no collision during the GO phase and no manual braking during the NO-GO phase.
+The participants were instructed to brake using the BCI-decoded click signal as soon as possible after seeing an obstacle appear.
+Without brake application in time, the vehicle would collide with the obstacle in front.
+Coming to a full stop required a one-time click that is programmed for a 2-second constant brake.
+The participant had 1 second from the obstacle onset to begin braking to avoid a collision; therefore, a valid reaction time must be within 1000 ms. A trial was considered successful if there was no collision during the GO phase and no manual braking during the NO-GO phase.
+However, a click within the first 50 ms from the obstacle onset would be counted as a too-soon false positive click even if there was no collision, because such a click might reflect an obstacle prediction from the participant according to the pace of the trials instead of an actual reaction to the new obstacle.
+The valid reaction time was measured between 50 ms and 1000 ms for GO phases.